Recognizing outstanding contributions to the Arts, the Economy and the Environment

 Heinz Family Foundation Announces $1.5 Million in Awards

-PITTSBURGH, September 22, 2022—The Heinz Family Foundation today announced the recipients of the 27th Heinz Awards, which will present unrestricted cash awards totaling $1.5 million to seven Americans for outstanding contributions in the categories of the Arts, the Economy and the Environment.
+PITTSBURGH, September 20, 2023 — The Heinz Family Foundation today announced the recipients of the 28th Heinz Awards, which will present cash awards totaling $1.5 million to six Americans for outstanding contributions in the categories of the Arts, the Economy and the Environment.
 Two awards will be given per category.
 As part of the accolade, each recipient receives an unrestricted cash prize of $250,000.